 Improving Topaz Park

-In 2021-2022, the City is investing nearly $8 million to construct a skateboard park and bike park and replace the artificial turf sport field at Topaz Park as part of the long-term renewal plan for the park.
-The projects are part of an initial $8 million investment in the park guided by the Topaz Park Improvement Plan [PDF - 6 MB] which was adopted in 2018 to guide improvements over 10 years.
+In 2021-22, the City is investing nearly $10 million to construct an all-wheels skatepark and bike park and replace the artificial turf sport field in Topaz Park as part of the long-term renewal plan for the park.
+The projects are guided by the Topaz Park Improvement Plan which was adopted in 2018 to guide improvements over 10 years.

 - Lighting in all areas for evening use